-My asana classes are rooted in vipassana mindfulness philosophy as taught by Jon Kabat Zinn and Tara Brach.
-I studied mindfulness techniques at New York Insight with Elaine Retholtz and continue to deepen my meditation practice under the tutelage of Josh Korda of Dharma Punx.
+My movement classes are rooted in vipassana mindfulness philosophy as taught by Jon Kabat Zinn and Tara Brach.
+I studied mindfulness techniques at New York Insight, completing and Mindfulness Based Stress Reduction course with Elaine Retholtz.
+I continue to deepen my meditation practice under the tutelage of Josh Korda of Dharma Punx.

 Paige Cara Yoga 82 6th Ave.
 Brooklyn, NY 11217